ph0b/cerbero/README.md

 usually invoked via the cerbero-uninstalled script, which should be invoked as `./cerbero-uninstalled`, or you can add the cerbero directory in your `PATH` and invoke it as `cerbero-uninstalled`.

+Note that on Windows you must run all these commands from inside the MinGW shell that you installed as part of the minimum requirements.
+If you get errors running `./cerbero-uninstalled`, run it with `python2` instead.

 #### Bootstrap